Create app loader and manifest

 Where are apps stored?

-There are three types of Hubleto apps: community, enterprise or external.
+There are three types of Hubleto apps: community, enterprise, external or custom.
+See this page to learn more about their differences.

 Community apps are stored in ./apps/community

-In this tutorial, we will be creating an external app.
+In this tutorial, we will be creating a custom app.
 We will use

 MyCompany